EdojahCode/netauto/README.md

 # netauto
  # SDU Campus Network Automation Project

-This repository contains the automation scripts, templates, and configurations for the Campus Area Network (CAN) of **Southern Delta University, Ozoro**, developed as part of the FOC 321 course in the Faculty of Computing (Cybersecurity).
+This repository contains the automation scripts, templates, and configurations for the propose Campus Area Network (CAN) of **Southern Delta University, Ozoro**, developed Group 10.

 ---